The Last Spritz

 They're different fragrances solving different problems.
 Aventus is fruity-smoky and built for projection and compliments.
 Green Irish Tweed is aromatic-fresh and built for office and close-range elegance.
 Aventus wins on impact.
 GIT wins on refinement.
 Most serious Creed collectors end up owning both.

-Are Creed fragrances actually worth the price?
+Are Creed fragrances actually worth it?

 What's the longest-lasting Creed fragrance?